Hydra-Designs/project-hydra-meshtastic-pcb/README.md

 - 3.3V output (or input if onboard buck converter is not assembled)
 - Two GPIO reserved for future use (for example power control)
 - Programmable via USB-Serial adapter (RTS/DTR are required for the on-board auto reset!)
-- Compatible with "meshtastic-diy-v1" target
+- Compatible with "meshtastic-diy-v1" target in Meshtastic-device firmware

 ## Project status